jmckaskill/luaffi/README.txt

 Platforms
 ---------
-Currently only windows x86 dll with vc.
-Adding posix x86 is trivial, other architectures is more work.
+Currently only windows x86 and linux x86 are supported.

 Runs with both Lua 5.1 and Lua 5.2 beta.